Averagenormaljoe/NST-Final-Project/readMe.md

 #### files

-'device.py' holds code for getting hardware metrics such as 'RAM', 'CPU' and 'GPU' from the model.
+The 'device.py' file holds code for getting hardware metrics such as 'RAM', 'CPU' and 'GPU' from the model.

+The 'gatys_network.py' file holds code to return the network used by the Gatys model.

 ## Steps for running the code

+### Prerequisites

+Note this application was primarily tested in Windows, meaning that MacOS and Linux operations may work differently.

+1. Python 3.11 Download and install from python.org.
+This can be verify with 'python --version'.
+[Python Official Website](https://www.python.org/)
+2. pip (Python package manager), which comes with Python 3.11.
+This can be verify with 'pip --version'.
+3. run 'pip install virtualenv' in a terminal to install the 'virtualenv' library to able to create a virtual environment.

+### Instructions

 1. Go into the respective directory for each model.
-2. Create a virtual environment in.
+2. Create a virtual environment in by running 'python -m venv venv' or 'virtualenv venv' in the terminal
+3. activate the environment with:

+venv\Scripts\activate (Windows) or source venv\Scripts\activate (MacOS and Linux).

+source venv/Scripts/activate (Win&Bash).

-3. Use pip install -r requirements.txt to download the dependencies required.
+4. Use pip install -r requirements.txt to download the dependencies required.
-4. Go to the notebook.
+5. Go to the notebook.
+For main_prototype, it is the 'prototype.ipynb' file.
+6. Select the 'run all' command at the top of the notebook
+7. To deactivate the environment run:

+'deactivate'

 ## Model Results

 ### AdaIN Model (StyleMotion)

+#### Portfolio

+#### Table

 ### Gatys et al. Model

+#### Portfolio

+#### Table

 ### Johnson et al. Model

+#### Portfolio

+#### Table

-## Huang et al. Model
+### Huang et al. Model

+#### Portfolio

+#### Table